StevenMDixon/IJScript/README.md

 #### Challenge:

-Have the function CheckNums(n,m) take both parameters being passed and return the string true if m is greater than n, otherwise return the string false.
+Have the function _Q(n,m) take both parameters being passed and return the string true if m is greater than n, otherwise return the string false.
 If the parameter values are equal to each other then return the string -1.

 <details>
 <summary>My Answer</summary>